mvpjava/java-records-tutorial/README.md

 # java-records-tutorial
-Tutorial on Java 14’s data records (a preview feature) Java records are a preview feature available in Java 14 which natively reduces boilerplate code when dealing with Data Classes.
+Tutorial on Java 14’s data records (a preview feature)

+Java records are a preview feature available in Java 14 which natively reduces boilerplate code when dealing with Data Classes.
 Learn how we can actually model data as data-only aggregates and close the gap in Java’s type system

 # Java 14 Records - Preview Feature

-This tutorial supports Blog post "TBD - Preview Feature" from mvpjava.com
+This tutorial supports Blog post "Java Records : Boilerplate Exterminator" from mvpjava.com

 YouTube Tutorial:  https://youtu.be/xxxxxxxxxxxxxx